Gusi/docs.everlaps.com/docs/en/race-formats/qualify-finals.md

 - **Start chrono**: Defines when the chrono starts.

 	- **Start on horn**: The chrono start on the starting horn.
-	- **start on first crossing**: The chrono starts with the first crossing of the finishing line by any of the drivers in the heat.
+	- **start on first passing**: The chrono starts with the first passing of the finishing line by any of the drivers in the heat.

 - **Chrono mode**: Defines individual chrono management

 	- **Individual**: Each driver starts their own chrono (qualifying).
 	- **shared**: The chrono start is common to all the drivers (finals).

-- **Delayed chrono**: Defines when chrono starts for drivers that have not crossed the finishing line for the first time.
+- **Delayed chrono**: Defines when chrono starts for drivers that have not passed the finishing line for the first time.

 	- **First lap completed**: The chrono starts when the first driver completes first lap.
 	- **After time delay**: The chrono starts after the time delay defined in *Delayed chrono time* once the heat has started.

-- **Delayed chrono time**: for the *After time delay* mode, Indicated the time delay before the chrono starts for drivers that have not crossed the finishing line.
+- **Delayed chrono time**: for the *After time delay* mode, Indicated the time delay before the chrono starts for drivers that have not passed the finishing line.

 - **Start mode**: Defines the format in which drivers start the heat.

 	- **Grid**: The system executes a count down, and after the count reaches 3 a random delay is executed followed by the heat start horn.
 	- **Staggered**: The system launches the drivers one at a time.
-	- **Flying**: A full countdown is executed so that each driver can find a space in the track.
+	- **Flying**: A full countdown is executed so that each driver can find a space on the track.

 - **Minimum count down time**: Only for *Grid* mode, minimum time delay after last number in the count down, before the start horn.